 - 1 jar pizza sauce 14 oz

-Layer on the ham and then the salami.
+- Layer on the ham, salami, and sausage.
 Drizzle a small amount of yellow mustard over the mixture and add fresh basil leaves.

 - Sprinkle mozzarella evenly over the dough.